Welcome to Generation Services

 Bringing generators and supply customers together

 - Contractually connects your generation assets with your own supply requirements.
-Or can contractually connect your generation assets with a third party supply customer for mutual benefit
+Or it can contractually connect your generation assets with a third party supply customer for mutual benefit

-- May provide you and supply customers long term pricing mechanisms
+- May provide you and supply customers long-term pricing mechanisms

 - Purchaser may benefit from renewable supply

-If you are a power user looking to contract with an embedded generator (a generator connected directly to the National Grid), or vice versa, we can help start a Third Party Netting relationship that balances the financial and environmental ambitions of both parties.
+If you are a power user looking to contract with an embedded generator (a generator connected directly to National Grid), or vice versa, we can help start a Third Party Netting relationship that balances the financial and environmental ambitions of both parties.